developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/migrateaedo/index.md

 ### Signed EMM Agent

 <img alt="image" style="height:450px" src="EMM_signed_EMM_agent.png"/>
-_Support for signed agents on Zebra devices ends with Android O; all EMM vendors must migrate to unsigned agents_.
+_Support for signed agents on Zebra devices ends with Android O; all EMM vendors must migrate to unsigned agents.
+Click image to enlarge_.

 For migrating a signed EMM agent to an unsigned one, the method described in "[Unsigned DA EMM Agent Plus MX](#unsigneddaagentmx)" would likely be preferable in most cases.
 Such an agent could be used to manage Zebra Android devices from Kit Kat through Oreo.
 Once such an agent is developed, the EMM vendor is well positioned to support most Zebra Android devices and to begin migration to the new standards-based approach required in the future.